South Carolina military college suspends cadets over KKK-like hoods

 CHARLESTON, S.C.
-(Reuters) - The Citadel military college in South Carolina said on Thursday it was suspending eight cadets after photographs were posted on social media showing them wearing pointed white pillowcases that resemble hoods worn by the Ku Klux Klan, a white supremacist group.
+(Reuters) - The Citadel military college in South Carolina said on Thursday it was suspending eight cadets after photographs were posted on social media showing many of them wearing pointed white pillowcases that resembled hoods worn by the white supremacist Ku Klux Klan.

 The costumes resemble the white hoods and garb worn by members of the KKK, a group that has targeted blacks with cross burnings, lynchings and other violent acts.

-The Citadel, founded in 1842 and known as the Military College of South Carolina, has a campus in the city where nine black churchgoers were killed on June 17 by a gunman during a Bible study session.

-The incident touched over a national debate over the display of the battle flag over the pro-slavery Confederacy, as well as fresh soul-searching over racism in America.

-“These images are not consistent with our core values of honor, duty and respect,” said John Rosa, a retired Air Force lieutenant general who is now the Citadel’s president.
+“These images are not consistent with our core values of honor, duty and respect,” said college president John Rosa, a retired Air Force lieutenant general.

 Rosa called the photos, which were posted on Snapchat and Facebook, “offensive and disturbing.”